N.C. A&T Alumnus Riley Receives Patent-Pending for Fashion Technology Invention

 College of Science and Technology

 He joined UNC-Chapel Hill in 2015 as director of Strategic Partnerships in their Office of Technology Commercialization.
-Before UNC-Chapel Hill, he had over 30 years of successful leadership and management roles in the medical device industry.
+Before UNC-Chapel Hill, he had more than 30 years of successful leadership and management roles in the medical device industry.
 His background includes experience in clinical diagnostics, endoscopy and sports medicine, cardiology, and ophthalmology medtech segments.

 Moore’s last industry role was global head of refractive research and development for Abbott Medical Optics, a division of Abbott Laboratories.
-Prior to Abbott, Moore held several key leadership roles at Medtronic and was worldwide vice president of research and development and management board member for Smith and Nephew Endoscopy.
+Prior to Abbott, he held several key leadership roles at Medtronic and was worldwide vice president of research and development and management board member for Smith and Nephew Endoscopy.

-Moore began his career as a scientist at DuPont and also served as a member of the board of directors of Natus Medical (NASDAQ: NTUS), which was acquired by the Archimed Group.
+Moore began his career as a scientist at DuPont and served as a member of the board of directors of Natus Medical (NASDAQ: NTUS), which was acquired by the Archimed Group.

-Moore earned a bachelor’s degree in chemistry from North Carolina A&T and a Ph.D. in biochemistry from the University of North Carolina at Chapel Hill.
+Moore earned a B.S. in chemistry from A&T and a Ph.D. in biochemistry from UNC-CH.
 He is a member of the College of Science and Technology Advisory Board.

 The Honors College

-For the past few years, she has continued her love of teaching as an adjunct professor at the UNC School of Medicine MED-EXCEL Program.
+For the past few years, Frye has continued her love of teaching as an adjunct professor at the UNC School of Medicine MED-EXCEL Program.
 She is a member of the American Academy of Pediatrics, the North Carolina Pediatric Society, the National Medical Association and the Greensboro Medical Society.

-Frye earned her B.S. in biology with honors in 2010 from North Carolina A&T, her M.D. from the Brody School of Medicine at East Carolina University and completed her pediatric residency at the University of North Carolina Hospitals.
+Frye earned her B.S. in biology with honors in 2010 from A&T, her M.D. from the Brody School of Medicine at East Carolina University and completed her pediatric residency at the University of North Carolina Hospitals.

 Frye enjoys spending time with family and friends, traveling and building her plant collection.